Pandemic Task Force

 Requirements are listed above in the FBCR Updated Pandemic Guidelines 6/16/21 along with an updated proof of insurance certificate, naming the First Baptist Church and specifying any pandemic related coverage.
 If you plan to have food at your event a plan for safe dispensing or serving of the food is also required.

 Need help?
 Please contact the church office and ask for Janet Richardson.

 Congregational Church Information

 To keep you informed and up-to-date without overwhelming your emails, the FBCR Diaspora Times has been created.
 You may wish to check it regularly for new and up-to-date information when they become available.
 For quick access to to the COVID-19 Response tab (dropdown) in the navigation bar at the top of the website page.

-Pastor Brent is available!
-Leave a message for him at the office (585)244-2468 or email him.
+Pastor Brent and Pastor Benjamin are available!
+Leave a message for either of them at the office (585)244-2468 or either of them at their office emails (Pastor Brent) (Pastor Benjamin).
 For time-sensitive pastoral needs contact him using the contact information in the church directory.